 Instead of the roof terrace, I now had to walk along a wall behind the hotel.
 At least, the wall was green and did not remind too much of a prison.
 It’s funny because I was explicitly told not to go to the parking lot right next to it, and not to go to the back area either.
 “Only from here to there” my hooded companion pointed out to me.

 Even for a motion-hungry guy like me, that’s uninviting.
 And so I didn’t take the opportunity to walk around the courtyard every day.

 Orders for example at LAZADA are possible.
 So I had a yoga mat delivered to me, among other things.
 On the Internet I read that you should bring a multiple socket with extension.
 I have not missed that.

 I produced a tremendous amount of plastic waste.
 This hurt me inside, but cannot be helped in view of the strict precautionary measures.
 The garbage was differentiated between “normal” garbage (black plastic bag) and “dangerous” garbage (handkerchiefs and the like, red plastic bag).

-The perception of meals and the individual needs and tastes are so diverse that it is enormously difficult to write a proper assessment about it.
+The perception of meals and the individual needs and tastes are very diverse.
+It is enormously difficult to write a proper assessment about it.
 I find it relatively easy to be frugal for the foreseeable future.
 Always remember, after the two weeks you can move more freely here in Thailand and enjoy the diverse food.

 Also, when choosing a hotel, take a good look at the cancellation policy.
 At the Amber, these seemed okay to me.
-That is, I could have moved a flight postponement by a positive Covid test or a missing Certificate of Entry (CoE) free of charge to a free date.
+I could have postponed my stay free of charge.Reasons could be a postponed flight or positive Covid test or a missing Certificate of Entry (CoE).

 The Amber is just under a half-hour drive from Bangkok’s Suvarnabhumi Airport.
 The short ride was pleasant.
 The passenger compartment was partitioned off with transparent plastic.
 Driver and passenger protected with full body suit, mask and goggles.